ZimmermannHH/ZimmermannHH/README.md

-### Hi there, I'm Heike 👋
+### Hi there,

-I am a biologist/paleogeneticist interested in tracing how diversity and organismal composition have changed over time and in identifying potential drivers of these changes.
+I am a biologist/paleogeneticist interested in tracing how diversity and organismal composition have changed in the past.
-To accomplish this, I am working with ancient DNA from marine sediment cores and apply DNA metabarcoding or shotgun metagenomics.
+To accomplish this, I am working with environmental DNA and ancient DNA from (marine) sediment cores and apply DNA metabarcoding or shotgun metagenomics.
+This repository is used to publish the scripts that accompany my publications.

 <!--
 **ZimmermannHH/ZimmermannHH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.